Mechanical Engineering Technology - 529

 Mohawk’s Mechanical Engineering Technology program gives you the knowledge and skills to contribute immediately in a wide variety of industries and careers.
 This program focuses on the applications and theory of mechanical engineering, including design, advanced manufacturing and automation/robotics.
 Take your theoretical and practical skills, co-op job experience and capstone project and graduate with confidence knowing that this program has prepared you for a prosperous career.

-This CTAB nationally accredited program provides a solid background in applications and theory in mechanical engineering, including design, manufacturing, automation and robotics, energy conversion and transmission, and engineering materials.
+This CTAB nationally accredited program provides a solid background in applications and theory in mechanical engineering.

 - Learn how to use CAD solid modeling analysis techniques and rapid prototyping to design mechanical components and assemblies

 - Develop skills in Robotics, CNC and Computer Integrated Manufacturing

 - Enhance technical communication and project management skills in order to function effectively as part a design team and improve the quality of final products and processes

 - Tailor your final year to suit your industry of choice through the use of advanced technical options in Automation and Robotics, Lean Engineering, Thermo-Fluids or Materials/Metal Casting